Welcome Back MESA Students ~ Spring 2015!

 make an appointment to do so.
 It is important that every MESA student meet with her

-sometime between September and December to verify you are on track academically.
+sometime between January and May to verify you are on track academically.
+Please

-Please work with Catalina to schedule an appointment after the first two weeks of
+work with Dorine to schedule an appointment after the first two weeks of classes.

 - If you have not had a chance to utilize the MESA website regularly, please get in